Elk/Beaver Lake Regional Park: Current day

 Today, the park is managed by the Capital Regional District.
 Because it is protected area, it does not serve as a residential area.
 It is home to many species of wildlife.
 Plant species include breadroot (a rare species and is also known as slender woollyheads), licorice ferns, yellow pond lilies, cattail reeds, cottonwood, pacific crabapple, red alder, Douglas fir, and western red cedar.
 Some common animal species are: mergansers, Canada geese, buffleheads, bald eagles, osprey, rainbow trout, smallmouth bass, pumpkinseed sunfish, river otters, red-winged blackbirds, Savannah sparrows, Columbia black-tailed deer, red-legged frogs, yellow warblers, chestnut-backed chickadees, screech owl, and the giant bullfrog, which is an invasive species and a huge concern.

 The equestrian centre is located on the west side of the lake.
 Fishers are a common sight on Elk/Beaver Lake.
 With no camping allowed, families come out for a Saturday morning hike on the easy trails around the lake or a Sunday picnic and swim at one of the beaches.
 A 10 km trail around Elk and Beaver Lakes is popular with the local running community; it serves as the course for a yearly ultramarathon series.
 The Victoria City Rowing Club boathouse is located on the southeast corner of Elk Lake.

+Natural Features

+Islands

+Elk/Beaver lake features three small named islands situated near the southern end of Beaver Lake.
+These islands are Kaitlin Island, Perry Island, and Isaac Island.
+Kaitlin Island is the largest, with a maximum diameter of 190 metres.
+Perry Island is smaller with a maximum diameter of 78 metres, and Isaac Island, the smallest, with a maximum diameter of 47 metres.

+There are also 3 to 4 additional, unnamed, smaller islands - depending on water level.